 Audio: Bulletproof Radio.
 A state of high performance.

 Dave: Hey, this is Dave Asprey with Bulletproof Radio.
 Today’s cool fact of the day is that it turns out that alcohol doesn’t actually make you forget anything when you’re blackout drunk.
 Instead, your brain temporarily loses the ability to create memories.
 It’s kind of sad.

-Today’s guest, though, speaking of sleep, is none other than my friend James Swanwick, who’s an ESPN SportsCenter anchor and co-founder of Crocmedia.
+Today’s guest, is none other than my friend James Swanwick, who’s an ESPN SportsCenter anchor and co-founder of Crocmedia.
 He runs the James Swanwick Show podcast, and the Alpha Male Club.
 He’s been in TV and print for about 20 years.
 He’s interviewed guys like Al Gore, who actually invented the internet, and Brad Pitt, Angelina Jolie, and Hugh Hefner, all of whom Al Gore actually invented, as I understand, which is awesome.

 He’s been in AP and The Sun and a whole bunch of other magazines.
 Basically, he’s like, what do they call it?
 My grandma would say, James, that you’re the bee’s knees.
 Is this actually true?

 James: The bee’s knees, I like that.
 It’s good.
 We’ll run with that, Dave, thank you.